MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

     Set-DnsClientServerAddress -InterfaceAlias Ethernet -ServerAddresses 192.168.0.1,192.168.0.2
     ```
     >The default gateway at 192.168.0.2 will be configured later in this guide.
-6. Install the Active Directory Domain Services role by typing the following command at an elevated Windows PowerShell prompt:
+7. Install the Active Directory Domain Services role by typing the following command at an elevated Windows PowerShell prompt:

     ```
     Install-WindowsFeature -Name AD-Domain-Services -IncludeAllSubFeature -IncludeManagementTools
     ```

-7. Before promoting DC1 to a Domain Controller, you must reboot so that the name change in step 3 above takes effect.
+8. Before promoting DC1 to a Domain Controller, you must reboot so that the name change in step 3 above takes effect.
 To restart the computer, type the following command at an elevated Windows PowerShell prompt:

     ```
     Restart-Computer
     ```

-8. When DC1 has rebooted, sign in again and open an elevated Windows PowerShell prompt.
+9. When DC1 has rebooted, sign in again and open an elevated Windows PowerShell prompt.
 Now you can promote the server to be a domain controller.
-The directory services restore mode password must be entered as a secure string:
+The directory services restore mode password must be entered as a secure string.
+Type the following commands at the elevated Windows PowerShell prompt:

     ```
     $pass = "pass@word1" | ConvertTo-SecureString -AsPlainText -Force
     Install-ADDSForest -DomainName contoso.com -InstallDns -SafeModeAdministratorPassword $pass -Force
     ```
     Ignore any warnings that are displayed.
 The computer will automatically reboot upon completion.
-9. When the reboot has completed, reconnect to DC1, sign in using the CONTOSO\Administrator account, open an elevated Windows PowerShell prompt, and use the following commands to add a reverse lookup zone for the PoC network, add the DHCP Server role, authorize DHCP in Active Directory, and supress the post-DHCP-install alert:
+10. When the reboot has completed, reconnect to DC1, sign in using the CONTOSO\Administrator account, open an elevated Windows PowerShell prompt, and use the following commands to add a reverse lookup zone for the PoC network, add the DHCP Server role, authorize DHCP in Active Directory, and supress the post-DHCP-install alert:

     ```
     Add-DnsServerPrimaryZone -NetworkID "192.168.0.0/24" -ReplicationScope Forest